Scaling Laws for Optimal Data Mixtures: Acknowledgement

 We thank Victor Guilherme Turrisi da Costa for technical support.
-We thank Marco Cuturi, Jason Ramapuram, Tatiana Likhomanenko, Denise Hui, Samy Bengio, and the MLR team at Apple for their support throughout the project.
+We thank Marco Cuturi, Jason Ramapuram, Denise Hui, Samy Bengio, and the MLR team at Apple for their support throughout the project.